apacgps/AI-In-Practice-Working-Group/content-review/kurashi-lang/SPECIFICATIONS.md

 GitHub Copilot can also be used to turn the goal declaration document into a "living document" with prompts such as:

 * _For each subgoals in root goal, sum the percentages achieved and use the result to replace the percentage achieved for the root goal._
+* _Standardize all goal attributes to short form notation_

+These prompts can be ran manually by a human or automatically as part of a PR, etc.

+Kurashi is a new kind of collaborative protocol and mechanism that does not require any specific application to use, a headless document in the cloud that works usefully because users adheres to the language protocol defined in this document.

 ## Syntax Overview